chamon562/crypto_web_app/README.md

 - npm install moment
     - parse times and dates
 - npm install react-router-dom

-## Errors 1-22-2022
+## Errors
-1. could not see Navbar component when imported.
+1. FIXED could not see Navbar component when imported.
 Then realize had to import BrowserRoutter as Router from react-router-dom and wrap App component with Router.
+2. Fixed pages/Exchanges.jsx was not loading data on first load.
+So added if conditional to say if exchanges equals undefined or if there isnt any exchanges to show a loading...